 The relatively strong growth of food processing in the case regime is driven by positive industry and spillover effects.
-In Cloppenburg (CG), spillover effects alone drive food industry growth, while positive industry effects alone drive food processing growth in Emsland (EL).
-However, in the case regime, growth of food processing as of complex manufacturing is hindered by local industry structures in the case districts.
+According to Fig. 3, in the best fit case regime, spillover effects alone drive food industry growth in Cloppenburg (CG), while positive industry effects alone drive food processing growth in Emsland (EL).
+However, in the case districts, growth of food processing as of complex manufacturing is hindered by local industry structures in the case regime.
 This is not observable for the reference regime.

-Figure 4 focuses on agriculture alone and illustrates, why agriculture grows in the case districts despite of a nil industry effect.
+Fig. 4 focuses on agriculture alone and illustrates, why agriculture grows in the case districts despite of a nil industry effect.
 In the case regimes, agricultural growth is due to positive spillover effects from other industries.
 Under the best-fit reference regimes, on the other hand, the positive net total structure effect of all other industries explains the growth of agriculture in the case regions.